Innovation Engine Grant Program FAQs

 Can anyone apply?

-No. Only current F. M. Kirby Foundation grantees who have received grants in 2023 and 2024 are eligible to apply.
+No. Only F. M. Kirby Foundation grantees who were awarded a minimum of three grants between 2020-2024 can apply.

 We received our first Kirby Foundation grant last year, are we eligible to apply?